MicrosoftLearning/dp-420-cosmos-db-dev/instructions/27-backup-recover.md

     | **Capacity mode** | *Provisioned throughput* |
     | **Apply Free Tier Discount** | *`Do Not Apply`* |

     > &#128221; Note that you can enabled **Continuous** mode during the creation of the Azure Cosmos DB account, by selecting it under the **Backup Policy** tab.
-In this Lab you have the choice of enabling this feature during account creation or after the account is created in the optional section below. **Note that enabling the feature *after* the account is created *could take longer than 5 minutes*.**
+In this Lab you have the choice of enabling this feature during account creation or after the account is created in the optional section below. **Enabling the feature *after* the account is created *could take longer than 5 minutes*.**

     > &#128221; Your lab environments may have restrictions preventing you from creating a new resource group.
 If that is the case, use the existing pre-created resource group.